What Kind of Uniform Should Your Troop Wear?

 For my Daisy troop, I decided that we would have our own "uniform".
 The kids needed to buy the vest.
 I suggested to the parents that the vest should be larger than their daughter's present size so they could grow into it and use the same vest or tunic for two years.
 The girls would also wear a white or mostly white shirt and blue jeans, two things they already had in their wardrobe.

-The other change is that the troop made green tee shirts in order to earn the Brownie Art to Wear Try It patch.
+The other change is that the troop made green tee shirts in order to earn the Brownie Art to Wear Try It badge.
 I bought large tee shirts for them to paint and grow into.
 They can wear this or a white shirt to our Junior meetings.

 No matter what you choose to have your girls wear as part of their uniform, there are certain parts that need to be on the vest or sash.